 Downhill Mountain Biking at Powderhorn: Explore the lift-serviced trails of the Grand Mesa at the Powderhorn Bike Park that is in its 2nd year of summer operations in 2017.
 The Park was built to compliment the natural terrain of the mountain and create an exhilarating experience for all, Powdehorn's bike park offers multiple trails that can challenge the most experienced rider and provide easy terrain for those looking to improve their skills.
 The scenic lift ride takes bikers from the base of Powderhorn to the top and back down in approximately 20 minutes, ensuring time for plenty of runs.
 Powdernhorn also offers several clinics and camps throughout the summer.
 Daily bike rentals and lessons are also available.

-Explore the entire Grand Valley Via The Colorado Riverfront Trail: One trail spanning over 30-miles connects the communities of Palisade, Grand Junction and Fruita following the Colorado River via a paved trail that avoids traffic and provides spectacular scenery.
-The Colorado Riverfront Trail offers a rich and diverse environment that is home to over 200 different species of birds and five sections of trail, each with its own identity and views of the Grand Valley.
+Explore Grand Junction Via The Colorado Riverfront Trail: One trail spanning over 30-miles connects the communities of Palisade, Grand Junction and Fruita following the Colorado River via a paved trail that avoids traffic and provides spectacular scenery.
+The Colorado Riverfront Trail offers a rich and diverse environment that is home to over 200 different species of birds and five sections of trail, each with its own identity and views of Grand Junction.

 About Grand Junction (www.visitgrandjunction.com) - Grand Junction is the largest city in Western Colorado, located at the junction of the Gunnison and Colorado Rivers, between Salt Lake City and Denver on Interstate 70.
 At an altitude of 4,586 feet, warm summers and moderate spring, fall and winter seasons allow for incredible year-round outdoor recreation opportunities.
 Among Grand Junction's spectacular red cliffs and winding canyons are the 11,000-foot Grand Mesa and the breathtaking 7,000-foot Colorado National Monument.
 Surrounded by an abundance of public lands, Grand Junction is also a mecca for hunting, fishing, dirt bike and ATV riding.
 Other attractions include three national scenic byways, rafting, boating, golfing skiing, extensive public art displays, museums, and a vibrant downtown featuring creative culinary options, shopping, Two Rivers Convention Center and the Avalon Theatre.
 Grand Junction is known as Colorado’s Wine Country featuring 23 wineries nearby.
 The Grand Junction Visitor & Convention Bureau is a department of the City of Grand Junction and is the official Destination Marketing Organization (DMO) for the region.